-In February 2021, the NYSPSC staff issued its report on New York State's Energy Affordability Policy that provides recommendations to large New York utilities, including O&R. The report recommends, among other things, that residential and commercial customers' late payment fees and interest on deferred payment agreements be waived until two years after the expiration of the New York State moratorium on utility terminations (the moratorium currently expires on March 31, 2021, although legislation has been introduced to extend the expiration to December 31, 2021 or later) and each utility develop an arrears management program to mitigate the financial burdens of the COVID-19 pandemic on New York households and that program costs be shared, perhaps equally, between shareholders and customers.
-The NYSPSC staff has requested that the utilities and interested parties comment on the report prior to staff submitting the recommendations to the NYSPSC for consideration.

-The Company's rate plans have revenue decoupling mechanisms in its New York electric and gas businesses that reconcile actual energy delivery revenues to the authorized delivery revenues approved by the NYSPSC per month and accumulate the deferred balances annually under O&R New York's electric and gas rate plans (January through December).
-The difference is accrued with interest each month for O&R New York's electric customers and after the annual deferral period ends for O&R New York's gas customers for refund to, or recovery from customers, as applicable.
-Generally, the refund to or recovery from customers begins February of each year over an ensuing twelve-month period for O&R New York's electric and gas customers.
+In May 2021, O&R, along with other large NY utilities, submitted joint comments to the NYSDPS' February 2021 report on New York State's Energy Affordability Policy.
+The report recommends, among other things, that residential and commercial customers' late payment fees and interest on deferred payment agreements be waived until two years after the expiration of the NY State moratorium on utility terminations (the moratorium expired on December 21, 2021) and each utility develop an arrears management program to mitigate the financial burdens of the COVID-19 pandemic on NY households and that program costs be shared, perhaps equally, between shareholders and customers.
+The May 2021 joint comments stated that it is not necessary for the NYSPSC to adopt the report's COVID-19 related recommendations because NY State already passed laws that address the issues in the report, as described above.
+The Company's rate plans have revenue decoupling mechanisms in its NY electric and gas businesses that largely reconcile actual energy delivery revenues to the authorized delivery revenues approved by the NYSPSC per month and reconcile the deferred balances annually under O&R's NY electric and gas rate plans (January through December).
+Differences are accrued with interest each month for O&R's NY electric customers and after the annual deferral period ends for O&R's NY gas customers for refund to, or recovery from customers, as applicable.
+Generally, the refund to or recovery from customers begins February of each year over an ensuing twelve-month period for O&R's NY electric and gas customers.